tata88k/sqlite-generator-android/README.md

 * Set your own models package, api package ,table name format,and the target directory
 * Run the project, and you will see the whole generated codes in the target directory

-*tips : I design my sqlite database file on SQLiteStudio and generate code with SQLiteCodeGenerator-android
+ps: I design my sqlite database file on SQLiteStudio and generate code with SQLiteCodeGenerator-android

 # Limit
 * Currently , you must set a named "id" column as the table primary key.
   For more needs, you need to modify the project by yourself.
 * You must name your tables or views in a strict format .
-Currently, Pascal format ,Hungarian  format and Camel formatare supported.
+Currently, Pascal ,Hungarian and Camel format are supported.

 # Dependencies
 * freemarker-2.3.23.jar